 4. What is the risk?

-If your project gains a CSF contract, it is a binding contract to deliver what was bid at auction.
-E.g. If the bid was 2000 tonnes of CO2e per year for 10 years, THAT is what must be delivered.
+If your project gains a ERF contract, you can now choose a binding contract or an optional contract to deliver what was bid at auction.
+E.g. If you choose a binding contract and the bid was 2000 tonnes of CO2e per year for 10 years, THAT is what must be delivered.
 If for any reason there is an under-delivery in any year, the project proponent may be liable to provide ACCUs from somewhere else – perhaps the open market, for instance (however the shortfall may also be made up the year after).
-Therefore you want to know:
+Therefore under a binding contract you want to know:

 - How is this risk managed with my partner company?